redis/redis-doc/commands/xadd.md

 `XADD` incorporates the same semantics as the `XTRIM` command - refer to its documentation page for more information.
 This allows adding new entries and keeping the stream's size in check with a single call to `XADD`, effectively capping the stream with an arbitrary threshold.
-Although exact trimming is possible and is the default, due to the internal representation of steams it is more effecient to add an entry and trim stream with `XADD` using **almost exact** trimming (the `~` argument).
+Although exact trimming is possible and is the default, due to the internal representation of steams it is more efficient to add an entry and trim stream with `XADD` using **almost exact** trimming (the `~` argument).

 For example, calling `XADD` in the following form: